craigmac/openroll/README.md

 * Qt Creator 4.9.2+, which comes with Qt 5.12.4+ available from [Qt website](https://www.qt.io/download).
-* MSVC 2017 64-bit Kit is used for Debug and Release builds in Qt Creator.
+* minGW 64-bit Kit is used for Debug and Release builds in Qt Creator.

 ## Mac OS X
 To build on OS X, you will need: